Introduction: “Will I Ever Feel Like Myself Again?”

 What matters most is this:

-You do not have to suffer in silence
+- You do not have to suffer in silence.

-You deserve support
+- You deserve appropriate support and treatment.

 Reference